nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 #### The Axe's Remaining Secrets

 Session 08 made the corruption undeniable.
-The axe consumed three slain kobolds and one shadow minion, replaced Rubius's decision about the beehive, turned his rage indiscriminate, and caused him to attack Alder.
-Tempest Command and repeated Dispel Magic suppressed active surges without cleansing the artifact.
+Session 09 showed that Rubius can choose the axe's bargains even while trying to control his rage: he accepted two, fed the weapon a Black Fang veteran, and increased later attack dice as high as 3d8.
+Tempest Command and repeated Dispel Magic can suppress active surges without cleansing the artifact.
 The campaign still needs to reveal:

-- The complete trigger list and thresholds for Shadow Points.
+- How the written trigger list and thresholds will be applied consistently at the table.
 - Whether the axe causes enlargement, emotional dependence, allegiance, or physical transformation.
 - Whether Snaggletooth's “ascension” was the axe's standard effect or a special ritual.
 - Why the axe regards Alder's patron as a rival.
 - How and why it returned after being thrown over the cliff.
 - What dark god or shadow power it serves.

-Rubius has **three tracked Shadow Points**: one from previously dropping to zero hit points, one for taking the hive under the axe's influence, and one for attacking Alder.
+Rubius has **five transcript-supported Shadow Points**: the three established through Session 08 plus two accepted bargains in Session 09.
+Because he also suffered a Wound and the current artifact master lists that as an automatic trigger, the GM should confirm whether the actual total is five or six before the next encounter.

 #### The Shadow Well